ONSdigital/eq-questionnaire-launcher/README.md

 ```

 ### Commands for Formatting & Linting
-Install dependencies using `npm install` for formatting and linting
+Install dependencies using `npm install` for formatting and linting. **Note**: Before being able to run `lint-go`,
+you will need to install the external tool `golangci-lint`.
+The command to install the tool is
+`brew install golangci-lint` and to upgrade it use `brew upgrade golangci-lint`.
+Visit
+https://golangci-lint.run/welcome/install/#local-installation to see additional ways to install the tool.

 | Command                 | Task                                                    |
 |-------------------------|---------------------------------------------------------|